teddyaryono/devlab-s3-codepipeline/README.md

-# Automate static website deployments to S3 using CodePipelie
+# Automate static website deployments to S3 using CodePipeline

 This lab walks you through the steps to host and deploy [static websites to S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) using CodePipeline.
 A static website comprises of individual webpages including static content.
 They might also contain client-side scripts.
 [AWS CodePipeline](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) is a continuous delivery service you can use to model, visualize, and automate the steps required to release your software.